It’s so easy being green!

 At the same time, those great antioxidants (which are called EGCG by the way), help protect brain cells, keeping them alive and alert and in less danger of cell death.
 Power up.

 Drink up when stressed out!

 The benefits of green tea go on.
 But let’s digest these nuggets and start experimenting with some green tea for health, happiness and hormonal harmony.

-And don’t forget the EstroZen Detox is underway and there’s still time for you to join (not much time though, registration closes tomorrow, and we could all use a little ZEN right now!).
+And don’t forget the EstroZen Detox is underway and there’s still time for you to join (not much time though, registration closes on Thursday, and we could all use a little ZEN right now!).
 The content for Week One awaits you upon registration and you can dive into the details of the detox as soon as you enroll.

 Chai Matcha Latte

 This recipe incorporates the beauty of green tea with a host of other cancer-fighting, immune-boosting, hormone-balancing spices.
 An elixir for the gods and goddesses indeed!

 - 2 tsp matcha green tea powder

 - 1/4 cup coconut milk (I prefer Native Forest brand Full-Fat) or almond milk (unsweetened)

 - one 2-inch cinnamon stick